Perfect Fried Chicken

 - 6 tablespoons bacon drippings, (optional)

-Combine buttermilk, 1/4 cup salt, and Tabasco sauce, if using, in a large, airtight container.
-Add chicken pieces, turning to coat in the liquid.
-Cover, and refrigerate at least 2 hours or overnight.
+Put buttermilk, 1/4 cup salt, and the hot sauce (if desired) in a large, airtight container.
+Add chicken pieces; turn to coat.
+Cover; refrigerate 2 hours or overnight.

 Preheat oven to 200 degrees.
-Combine flour, remaining 5 teaspoons salt, black and cayenne peppers, and baking powder in a brown paper bag.
+Put flour, remaining 5 teaspoons salt, pepper, cayenne, and baking powder in a large resealable plastic bag.
 Shake vigorously.